Blog

 This is a very good test.

-The samples above are mostly from Python (crates 11, npm 12, pypi 40), but we also found the same is true of the rust and npm packages we examined.
-There are occasional edge cases where things go wrong, but all things considered, this is a very useful approach.
+The samples above are mostly from Python (crates 11, npm 12, pypi 40), but we also found the same is true of the rust and NPM packages we examined.
+There are occasional edge cases where things go wrong but this looks like a very useful approach

 Conclusion

-With historical provenance, we can often prove that a package comes from its claimed source repository with a high degree of accuracy by comparing the history of its releases.
-Again, historical provenance is not a replacement for cryptographic provenance (we consider sigstore to be the “chef's kiss” solution), but it is a very useful tool in understanding the true source of origin of a package and knowing whether it is what it says it is.
+We can tell if a package comes from a repository by comparing the history of its releases with a high degree of accuracy.
+Historical Provenance is not the same as cryptographic provenance (we consider sigstore to be the chef's kiss solution), but is a very useful tool in understanding the true source of origin of a package.
+We are improving the signals around a package's claims on its source of origin.